weiganghuang/holops-1803/task2.md

 ### Create L2Vpn service instances for pre-existing configuration

-As shown on the first page of this scenario, one L2Vpn service instance should be created to match each pre-existing Bundle-Ether sub-interface.
+As shown at the begining of this scenario, one L2Vpn service instance should be created to match each pre-existing Bundle-Ether sub-interface.
 In this procedure, you will manually create two L2Vpn service instances to match two pre-existing Bundle-Ether sub-interfaces, through the NSO CLI.

 Recall what we have done in Scenario 2 (Create L2VPN Service Package), this is reverse mapping of device model to service model.
 Similar to a previous information table, let’s build a device attribute to service attribute mapping example.